louisparra/ds/figma/FIGMA_TOKEN_SYNC_INSTRUCTIONS.md

 <!--
 What this file is:
 Operational instructions for syncing Figma style exports into repository tokens/tokens.json.
 Who should edit it:
 Design System Lead, Token Owner, or Tooling Engineer.
 When to update (example):
-Update when export plugin choices or mapping rules change.
+Update when export plugin choices, mapping rules, or canonical schema change.
 Who must approve changes:
 Token Owner & Engineering Lead.
 -->

 # Figma → Repo token sync instructions

-Purpose: This document describes a safe, repeatable process for exporting Figma styles (using the Figma Tokens plugin or equivalent) and converting them into the canonical `tokens/tokens.json` format used by the repo.
-Use this playbook for everyday syncs and for release-time publishing.
+**NOTE:** This document now depends on the repository's canonical export schema.
+Before running any automated sync you should either produce an export that matches the canonical schema or run an adapter that converts your plugin's export into it.

+**Canonical schema:** `figma/CANONICAL_EXPORT_SCHEMA.md` — **use this as the single source of truth** for what shape exports must have before the `scripts/figma-sync.js` converter runs.
+Adapters convert plugin-specific exports into the canonical shape.

 ---

 ## Overview (fast summary)

-1. Export from Figma (Figma Tokens plugin) → file `figma-export.json` (dot-path or style-name format).
+1. Export from Figma (recommended: Figma Tokens or another token plugin) → produce a plugin export file.
+2. Convert plugin export → canonical schema (use an adapter or produce canonical export directly).
+See `figma/CANONICAL_EXPORT_SCHEMA.md`.
-2. Run conversion script to map Figma style names to repo token keys using `figma/FIGMA_STYLE_MAP.json`.
-(Tooling step).
+3. Run conversion script to map canonical export to `tokens/tokens.json` using `scripts/figma-sync.js` (use `--dry` first).
-3. Validate tokens: `npm run token-validate` + `npm run token-lint:local`.
+4. Validate tokens: `npm run token-validate` + `npm run token-lint:local`.
-4. Create PR: include `tokens/tokens.json` update, `figma/FIGMA_STYLE_MAP.json` changes (if any), and a short migration note.
+5. Create PR: include `tokens/tokens.json` update, `figma/FIGMA_STYLE_MAP.json` changes (if any), and a short migration note.
-5. Let CI run `token-validate` and `token-lint:ci` and the migration report workflow (if migration JSON added).
+6. Let CI run `token-validate` and `token-lint:ci` and the migration report workflow.

 ---

-## Export from Figma (recommended: Figma Tokens plugin)
+## Export from Figma (recommended plugin approach)

-1. Open `DS.Core` (or your canonical library file).
-2. Run the **Figma Tokens** plugin.
-Configure export to produce a JSON file with styles.
-Recommended settings:
-   - Export format: JSON
-   - Naming: keep style names with `/` groups (e.g., `color/brand/primary`)
-   - If plugin offers dot-path output, prefer `color.brand.primary` format — but our tooling prefers slash format and will map to dot.path via `FIGMA_STYLE_MAP.json`.
-3. Export -> save as `figma-export.json` to your local machine.
+- We recommend the **Figma Tokens** plugin because it is widely used, but you may use any plugin.
+The requirement is: **before running sync scripts in CI, ensure you have a file in the canonical schema** (see `figma/CANONICAL_EXPORT_SCHEMA.md`) or include a plugin-specific export that CI can convert via an adapter.

 ---